alanktwong/hybris_junit/README.md

 Alternatively a Ruby CLI tool which wraps the above has been written and checked in to make a lot of this easier.
 To use it:
 * Go to the hybris/bin/platform directory
 * Soft link to: `junit.rb@ -> ../../../tools/junit-cli/junit.rb`
-* Copy the YML configurations to hybris/bin/platform, so that you can modify as you need: `cp ../../../tools/junit-cli/junit_cfg.yml.template junit_cfg.yml`
+* Copy the YML configurations to hybris/bin/platform, so that you can modify as you need.
+E.g. `cp ../../../tools/junit-cli/junit_cfg.yml.template junit_cfg.yml`
-*To use the tool, `hybris/bin/platform/junit.rb --help`
+* To use the tool, `hybris/bin/platform/junit.rb --help`
 ```
 Usage: junit [options]
 Hybris JUNIT CLI Runner v1.0.0